 One of the women who served was Captain Lillian Kinkela Keil, a member of the Air Force Nurse Corps

-more and flew several hundred more missions as a flight nurse in Korea.
+flew 175 more missions as a flight nurse in Korea.

 She flew on 425 combat missions and took part in 11 major campaigns that included the D-Day invasion

 and Battle of the Bulge in World War II and the Battle of Chosin Reservoir during the Korean War.
 Captain

 Kinkela-Keil was the inspiration for the 1953 movie "Flight Nurse" and served as technical advisor to

 the film.
 Her 19 decorations include the European Theater of Operations with Four Battle Stars; The

 Air Medal with Three Oak Leaf Clusters; The Presidential Unit Citation with One Oak Leaf Cluster; The

 Korean Service Medal with Seven Battle Stars; The American Campaign Medal; The United Defense Medal;

 and Presidential Citation, Republic of Korea.
 Captain Kinkela has been honored several times in her

 home town of Covina Hills, California.
 Captain Kinkela Keil died in June 2005 at the age of 88.